First-Year Registration Questions

 - Residence and Moving Away from Home

 Moving into Residence can mean experiencing a lot of new firsts such as moving away from home, a new city, and having roommates.
 It can be scary and it helps to be prepared.
-For a list of what you can and cannot bring when you move in, check out this Packing List.
+For a list of what you can and cannot bring when you move in, check out Housing and Residence Life's quick packing tips.
 Take some time once you arrive to explore campus and find out where to get food, where your classes are, where you can find resources on campus, visit the library, and find Health and Counselling.
 Take a map with you or ask around.
 People are friendly at Carleton and are more than happy to point you in the right direction.
 Also, take a day or two to explore downtown Ottawa and learn about your new city.

 Moving into residence also means meeting and getting to know your roommates.
 Be patient and open-minded when you first meet them and remember that they're in the same boat as you; they're in a new environment and are nervous and excited too.
 Get out of your dorm room and get to know them over a cup of coffee or a walk by the river.
 Play 20 questions, ask them why they chose Carleton and their program, and learn what their schedule and study habits are to know what to expect once classes get underway.